takiwaki/RayleighTaylorInstability/RTBWHYD2D/README.md

 [Go to top](../README.md)

-## How to run
+## How to run and analyse

-### compile
 This is the instruction for spring school of division of science.

+### login and go to work directory
-First login the server, more.
+First login the server, `more.cfca.nao.ac.jp`.

     ssh <your account>@more.cfca.nao.ac.jp

-Then copy the source code.
+Then, go to work directory.
+Make it if that does not exist.

+    mkdir /cfca-work/<your account>
     cd /cfca-work/<your account>

+Copy the programs.
+If you did not do it before.

     cp -r /cfca-work/dos04/RayleighTaylorInstability .

+Keep the original program as it is.

+    cd RayleighTaylorInstability/
+    mv RTBWHYD2D RTBWHYD2D_original

+### Making your model
+Start the simulation by copying the original file.
+You can name the directory as you like. `_model1` is an example.

+    cp -r RTBWHYD2D_original RTBWHYD2D_model1
+    cd RTBWHYD2D_model1

+### compile
 To run the code, you need to compile `Simulation.f90`.

-    cd RayleighTaylorInstability/RTBWHYD2D/
     module load intel/2022
     make build

-Then `Simulation.x`is made in this directory.
+Then `Simulation.x`is made in this directory. `make Simulation.x` also works.
 You can know the command by `make help`.

 ### run
 Let's run the code.